AOEpeople/aoe_technology_radar/data/radar/2021-07-01/loki.md

 Another benefit is the fact that does not have an endpoint for mutating log data which makes the data immutable from a potential compromised system.

-We at AOE are using it for longer term log archiving in several Kubernetes clusters.
+We at DCX are using it for longer term log archiving in several Kubernetes clusters.